cosmos/ibc/spec/core/ics-004-channel-and-packet-semantics/ROUTER.md

         // prove that previous hop (original source) stored channel under channel path verifyChannelState(connection, proofHeight, proofTry, counterpartyPortIdentifier, counterpartyChannelIdentifier, tryChannel)
     }

-}
+    // verification passed, storing the channel under the route prefix
+    // note that tryChannel does not overwrites the possibly already stored initChannel, as the route's prefix
+    // is different: it contains the connections ids from the destination to the source provableStore.set(append(srcConnectionHops, channelPath(packet.destPort, packet.destChannel)), tryChannel) }

 // routeChanOpenConfirm routes an ACK to the confirmation chain